by Steve Wolf | Oct 13, 2016 | Business, Lifestyle, Money

 2. Try to move all of the balances ton ONE card so it’s easily manageable and at the lowest rate.
 If you have to spread this out over 2 cards, do it, but make sure it makes sense.

 3. If you weren’t able to get the CC companies to extend you more credit, try to get a personal consolidation loan.
 I used one of their and it drastically helped me get out of debt faster.
 The best company with the lowest rates is Lending Club.
-Lending club will beat any other lending_club_logopersonal loan service or big bank on unsecured debt consolidation loans.
+Lending club will beat any other personal loan service or big bank on unsecured debt consolidation loans.
 If you do this, you can get a secured loan for 3 years that can be paid off early with no pre-payment penalty.
 Otherwise, try a HELOC on your home or a refinance to wrap the debt in the equity if you can do it.
 If your debt is only a couple thousand it may be a good idea of doing a “used-car refinance loan” and wrapping some of the debt in to that if you have some equity in a vehicle.

 If you have bad credit or have no home.